 45 CFR 46.102(d)

-*Systematic means that the activity follows a plan, which is expressed in a written protocol, and adheres to scientifically accepted principles for research design.
+*Systematic means that the activity follows a written plan and adheres to scientifically accepted principles for research design.

 How does the FDA define research?